New York

 Q: How do I meet the runners at my loved one's marker?

-A: First, search for your loved one's mile along the route.
-A map is listed under the RUN-ROUTE-DAY tab for each of the four days.
-Second, let us know that you'll be there and we will do our best to identify the exact time and location of your hero's marker.
+A: First, search for your loved one's hero marker along the route.
+A map is listed under the RUN-ROUTE-DAY tab for each of the ten days.
+Second, let us know that you'll be there, and we will do our best to identify the exact time and location of your hero's marker.
 Be sure to select "Stand At a Hero Marker" on the VOLUNTEER FORM.

 Q: Can I stand and wait for the Run Team to arrive at my Hero's Marker?

 A: We encourage ALL family members and friends to be at their loved one's marker if at all possible.
 Please bring photos, posters, banners, Honor and Remember Flags, or whatever personal tribute you would like to make.
 If you cannot attend because of distance, please send someone in your place.
-Each ceremonial stop will be approximately 8 minutes as runners then run toward the next marker.
+Each ceremonial stop will be approximately 5 minutes.

 Q: Can my Hero's marker be moved to another location?